Gertkeno/Gertkeno.github.io/project/airlock/20_file.md

 ---------------

 So we have our dialogue, but how does this fit in Unreal?
-Characters and Interactable objects have a component which reads a specified `.adf` text file.
+Characters and interactive objects have a component which reads a specified `.adf` text file.
 This helps split the dialogue into per-character chunks, which usually falls inline with our gameplay.
-Chapter one is the worst example of this as the player is interacting with three characters at once.
-Interactables such as the reactor are great for this one-on-one conversing format.
+Chapter one is the worst example of this as the player is interacting with three characters at once, interactive objects such as the reactor are great for this one-on-one conversing format.

 The dialogue component also exposes triggers and variables from text to blueprints.